 Reds radio announcer Marty Brennaman received the Ford C. Frick Award on July 23, 2000, in ceremonies at the National Baseball Hall of Fame in Cooperstown, New York.
-The award is presented each year by the Hall of Fame to a broadcaster for major contributions to the game of baseball.
-Brennaman, Red Barber (WSAI, 1934-38) and Russ Hodges (WFBE, 1932) are the only Reds announcers ever to receive the Hall of Fames prestigious broadcasting award.
+The award is presented each year by the Hall of Fame to a broadcaster "for major contributions to the game of baseball."
+Brennaman, Red Barber (WSAI, 1934-38) and Russ Hodges (WFBE, 1932) are the only Reds announcers ever to receive the Hall of Fame's prestigious broadcasting award.
 On May 2, 2005 he was inducted into the National Sportscasters and Sportswriters Association Hall of Fame in Salisbury, NC.
 On November 5, 2005 he was inducted into the National Radio Hall of Fame in Chicago.
 In 1999 he was inducted into the Virginia Sports Hall of Fame.
 In October 2013 he was inducted into the Hampton Roads (VA) Sports Hall of Fame.
 In 2009 he was selected by the American Sportscasters Association as one of the Top 50 broadcasters of all time.
 In January 2013 he received the Tom Hammond Lifetime Achievement Award for Sports Broadcasting, presented by the Bluegrass Sports Commission in Lexington, Ky.
-The 2016 season will be Brennamans 52nd as a broadcaster, his 43rd in Cincinnati.
+The 2017 season will be Brennaman's 53rd as a broadcaster, his 44th in Cincinnati.
 He joined the Reds radio team in 1974 and for 31 seasons (1974-2004) shared the 700 WLW Radio booth with Reds Hall of Fame pitcher Joe Nuxhall.
 Brennaman has been named Ohio Sportscaster of the Year 16 times, most recently in 2009.
-He won the Virginia Sportscaster of the Year Award 4 times while broadcasting basketball games for the American Basketball Associations Virginia Squires, baseball games for the New York Mets Class AAA affiliate in Norfolk and football games for both Virginia Tech and William & Mary.
-He also has broadcast games during the NCAAs mens basketball tournament, including 15 regional tournaments and 11 Final Fours.
+He won the Virginia Sportscaster of the Year Award 4 times while broadcasting basketball games for the American Basketball Association's Virginia Squires, baseball games for the New York Mets' Class AAA affiliate in Norfolk and football games for both Virginia Tech and William & Mary.
+He also has broadcast games during the NCAA's men's basketball tournament, including 15 regional tournaments and 11 Final Fours.
 His son, Thom, also is a Reds broadcaster.
-Martys wifes name is Amanda.
-He has 2 daughters, Dawn and Ashley, and 7 grandchildren, Dylan & Cal Venerus, Ella Mae & Luke Brennaman, Aidan & Tanner Shirley and Grace Koch
+Marty's wife's name is Amanda.
+He has 2 daughters, Dawn and Ashley, and 7 grandchildren, Dylan & Cal Venerus, Ella Mae & Luke Brennaman, Aidan & Tanner Shirley and Grace Koch.

-Thom Brennaman is in his 10th season as a member of the Reds Radio and Reds TV broadcast teams and in his 29th consecutive season announcing Major League Baseball games.
-He joined the organization in October 2006.
+Thom Brennaman is in his 11th season as a member of the Reds radio and TV broadcast teams and in his 30th consecutive season announcing Major League Baseball games.
 The Cincinnati native is the club's primary play-by-play broadcaster for FOX Sports Ohio TV broadcasts but occasionally works in the 700 WLW Radio booth alongside his father, Hall of Famer Marty Brennaman.
-Along with his Reds duties, Thom will broadcast games on the FOX Saturday Game of the Week.
-Before joining the Reds, Thom worked for 9 seasons on Arizona Diamondbacks radio and TV broadcasts.
-He joined the D'Backs after 6 seasons with the Chicago Cubs working for both WGN radio and TV.
+In addition to his Reds duties, Thom begins his 22nd consecutive season on FOX Saturday Baseball.
+He has announced 12 Division Series and 10 League Championship Series on FOX.
+Thom joined the Reds in 2007 after 9 seasons on Diamondbacks radio and TV broadcasts.
+He joined the D-Backs after 6 seasons with the Cubs working for both WGN radio and TV.
 He was hired by the Cubs after 2 years in Cincinnati broadcasting Reds TV games alongside Hall of Fame catcher Johnny Bench.
 The Brennamans worked together during a Baseball Network televised game in the 1990s and is the only father/son duo to call a perfect game and winning World Series for their home teams and work a 20-strikeout game.
-One of sport's most versatile on-air talents, Thom is one of the original members of the NFL on FOX broadcast team.
-From 2007-09, Brennaman was the lead announcer for the worldwide telecasts of the college football BCS championship games.
-He also broadcast the University of Cincinnati's Sugar Bowl game against Florida in January 2010 and the 2011 NFL Pro Bowl and served as the play-by-play voice for 6 Cotton Bowl telecasts from 2001-06.
-He is a board member of SPCA Cincinnati and Cincinnati Children's Hospital Foundation and a member of Armstrong United Methodist Church.
-A graduate of Anderson High School and Ohio University, Thom, his wife Polly and their family live in Cincinnati.
+One of sport's most versatile on-air talents, Thom is one of the original members of the NFL on FOX broadcast team and just completed his 27th consecutive year announcing the NFL on FOX.
+From 2007-09, Brennaman was the lead announcer for the worldwide telecasts of the college football BCS championship games and helped launch the Big Ten Network in 2007 with Appalachian State's upset win at Michigan.
+He also announced the 2011 NFL Pro Bowl and served as the play-by-play voice for 6 Cotton Bowl telecasts from 2001-06.
+He is a board member of SPCA Cincinnati and Cincinnati Children's Hospital Foundation and a member of Horizon Church in Cincinnati.
+A graduate of Anderson High School and Ohio University, Thom, his wife Polly and their family live in Cincinnati year round.